-Inspired by Alabama’s union battle, Amazon workers elsewhere are considering organizing their own warehouses
+Amazon fights aggressively to defeat union drive in Alabama, fearing a coming wave

 “As we have said all along, every employee should have the opportunity to vote in this important decision,” Knox said in an emailed statement.
 “This mailbox is enclosed in a tent making it convenient, safe, and private for our employees to vote on their way to and from work if they choose to, or use it for any of their other mailing needs.”

-But placing a mailbox on company property with company signage could lead workers to think that Amazon has some roll in collecting and counting ballots, which could influence their votes, said Craig Becker, the AFL-CIO’s general counsel and a former NLRB member appointed by President Barack Obama.
+But placing a mailbox on company property with company signage could lead workers to think that Amazon has some role in collecting and counting ballots, which could influence their votes, said Craig Becker, the AFL-CIO’s general counsel and a former NLRB member appointed by President Barack Obama.

 “They are trying to assert control over the mechanics [of the election] in a way that has already been rejected by the regional director and the board,” Becker said.